SpawnDev.BlazorJS.WebWorkers 2.5.31

 Callback types must be disposed unless created with the Callback.CreateOne method, in which case they will dispose themselves after the first callback.
 Disposing a Callback prevents it from being called.

-IJSInProcessObjectReference does not dispose of interop resources with a finalizer and MUST be disposed when no longer needed.
-Failing to dispose these will cause memory leaks.
+If using them directly, IJSInProcessObjectReference objects MUST be disposed when no longer needed.
+Failing to dispose them will cause memory leaks.

 IDisposable objects returned from a WebWorker or SharedWorker service are automatically disposed after the data has been sent to the calling thread.